Interpelled – Ongoing Research

 Reactions to using an HSS device at COP16 varied greatly.
 When I told colleagues of the project, responses ranged from a delighted sort of wonder to a deeply disturbed confusion – and I understand there are many complex reasons for that.
 When I was trying to illicit help and initially get organizational support for the project responses were also mixed and often polarized.
 Some questioned my ethics and others were excited and asked to be kept in the loop as to the outcome of the action.
 Most common were people who viewed this use of sound as “intense.”
 Artists, activists, and environmentally concerned citizens most easily realized the potential of using this device in a way that was poetic yet political.
 Sometimes those who understood my intentions still felt uncomfortable with some aspect of the work.
 Working on this project I began to realize that it brought up skepticism and fear.
 Fear especially is a hard thing for people to acknowledge let alone talk comfortably about.

-In an attempt to understand the fear Interpelled was kicking up … I made a few video sketches …inspired by a conversation on Steve Martin. (might take a few seconds to load)
+In an attempt to understand the fear Interpelled was kicking up … I made a few video sketches …inspired by Steve Martin.

 How well can you remember sounds?
 Take a moment and think about the sounds that registered with you today.
 Try to remember the last thing you heard before falling asleep and what you heard when you woke up.
 It’s likely harder than you initially think.
 That’s because our daily lives are layered, complex, conglomerates of sound.
 For most people sounds trigger memories, shift in moods, or a heighten states of awareness.
 Sound permeates boundaries and inherently invokes doubt because hearing takes more work than other sense modalities.
 What we hear incorporates both identifiable objects and unseen forces.
 Sound’s seeping qualities make it hard to contain, locate, an identify with certainty.
 Mindful listening takes practice and the elusive qualities of sound only compound this challenge.